theTraveler71/Spring-Boot-REST-Demo/README.md

 # Spring-Boot-REST-Demo
-Demo Application based on the Book "Spring Boot Up and Running"
+Demo Application based on the Book "Spring Boot Up and Running" by Mark Heckler.